 Sign up for an information session, or schedule a campus tour.

-If you have a creative talent that you are interested in developing further and sharing with students, the Master of Science in education with a concentration in art education is designed for you.
+If you have a creative talent that you are interested in developing further and sharing with students, the Master of Education with a concentration in art education is designed for you.

-The renovated and expanded Center for the Arts creates an artistic village on the Towson campus where students work together and mingle across disciplines and art forms.
+TU’s Center for the Arts creates an artistic village on campus where students work together and mingle across disciplines and art forms.
 As the premier arts venue in Baltimore County, it provides you access to the school’s graduate-level studio areas, including the Holtzman M.F.A.
 Gallery, designated solely for graduate students to exhibit their work throughout the year.
 The center also hosts a full schedule of art exhibitions, musical and theatre performances, festivals, and the Asian Arts and Culture Center.

 The art education program actively participates in state (MAEA) and national (NAEA) art education associations.